devtron-labs/devtron/docs/user-guide/global-configurations/chart-repo.md

 ## Update Chart Repository

-You can update your saved chart repository settings at any point in time.Just click on the chart repository which you want to update.
-Make the rwquired changes and click on `Update` to save you changes.
+You can update your saved chart repository settings at any point in time.
+Just click on the chart repository which you want to update.
+Make the required changes and click on `Update` to save you changes.

 ![](../../.gitbook/assets/gc-edit-chart.png)